Casual Employee Guidelines

 If you wish to hire a minor (individuals under 18 years old), the assignment and our hiring procedures must be in compliance with the U.S. Department of Labor and the Oregon Bureau of Labor and Industries (BOLI) regulations concerning employment of minors.

 Effective September 9, 1995, individual work permits are no longer required for minors aged 14 through 17 years of age.
 However, employers are required to verify the ages of all minors hired.
-Each minor you hire is required to produce an acceptable document that verifies his or her age, such as a birth certificate or hospital birth record, driver's license or state picture ID card, passport, alien registration card with picture, or a baptism record that includes the minor's date of birth.
+Each minor you hire is required to produce an acceptable document that verifies their age, such as a birth certificate or hospital birth record, driver’s license or state picture ID card, passport, alien registration card with picture, or a baptism record that includes the minor’s date of birth.
 Please maintain records which demonstrate that you have met this requirement.
 A notation in a file or a copy of the document will meet the record keeping requirement.

 You are no longer required to obtain an employment certificate from BOLI for each minor you hire.
 Current BOLI regulations require that employers must apply for an annual employment certificate to employ minors, and post the validated permit in a conspicuous location.
 Human Resources will coordinate application for employment certificates and distribution of validated certificates to campuses for posting.
 Each campus receiving validated employment certificates must contact Human Resources if the duties listed on the certificate change.

 There are restrictions regarding the working conditions, number of hours and types of work minors may perform.
 If you need assistance in determining if the work you have available conforms to the regulations, please contact Human Resources, ext.
 5869.

 - View a summary of child labor laws from the Bureau of Labor and Industries.